kipe/miplant/README.md

 The sensors read 4 values:

-- temperature in degrees Celsius
+- temperature in degrees Celsius (float, with 1 decimal precision)
-- light level in lux
+- light level in lux (integer)
-- moisture level in percent
+- moisture level in percent (integer)
-- conductivity in µS/cm (presented as "fertility" in many places, even the official app)
+- conductivity in µS/cm (integer)
+    - presented as "fertility" in many places, even the official app

 The values are only read when the `MiPlant.read()` -function is called, or when one of the values is requested for the first time.